 - Bluetooth 4.0

 Based on these specs, you'd be able to use Microsoft Mixed Reality with plenty of normal laptops and older PCs, unlike the existing systems like HTC Vive and Oculus Rift, which have much more demanding tech specs.
-Currently, developers are being advised to have a more powerful PC driving the headset.

 What is Mixed Reality like?